 Funding supports returning visitor experiences

-Community organisations on Highland’s West Coast are supporting the safe return of visitors to the region post lockdown by upgrading a range of local tourism facilities.
+Community organisations on Highland’s West Coast were at the forefront of supporting the regrowth of the tourism sector post COVID lockdown, upgrading a wide range of local tourism facilities.

-Fourteen community-led tourism venues stretching from Gairloch in Wester Ross to Kilchoan on the Ardnamurchan peninsula, secured over £440,000 from HIE at the start of 2021 for capital projects.
+Fourteen community-led tourism venues stretching from Gairloch in Wester Ross to Kilchoan on the Ardnamurchan peninsula, secured over £440,000 from HIE for capital projects.

-Our Community-Led Tourism Infrastructure Fund is supporting a range of projects including building adaptations, improving outdoor visitor facilities, e-bike projects, and pods in Knoydart to help with accommodation for visitors and workers.
+Our Community-Led Tourism Infrastructure Fund supported a range of projects including building adaptations, improving outdoor visitor facilities, e-bike projects, and pods in Knoydart to help with accommodation for visitors and workers.

 Fairy Pools